 They’re the numbers you want to pay attention to.
 As they’ll you your gas bottle test date.

-You’ll see that the first yellow square has an 01 in it.
+You’ll see that the first yellow square has a 01 in it.

 This stands for the month.
 The gas bottle test on this cylinder was in January.

 The second yellow square with 14 stands for the year.
-And for this cylinder it tells you that this gas cylinder’s last test was done in 2014.
+And for this cylinder it tells you that this gas cylinder’s last test happened in 2014.

 This particular compressed gas cylinder bottle was last tested in January 2014.

 And if those are the only date stamps on this gas cylinder.
-Then this is the date the cylinder was made and first tested.
+Then this is the date the cylinder was first tested and made.